Ticks live and thrive in the Alps

 There are ticks in them thar hills.
 It appears that ticks are everywhere, even in the Alps.
 In the late 1980’s, ticks did not exist or were rare in Italy’s Piedmont region, located at the base of the Alps.
 But, “In recent years, a marked increase in tick abundance has been observed in several Alpine valleys, together with more frequent reports of Lyme borreliosis,” writes Garcia-Vozmediano and colleagues.

-Over a 4-year period, investigators examined the distribution and prevalence of ticks and their transmitted pathogens, along with the altitudinal limit of Ixodes ricinus ticks (which are similar to Ixodes scapularis ticks in the USA) in the Piedmont region of the Alps.
+Over a 4-year period, investigators examined ticks that Live in the Alps and their transmitted pathogens, along with the altitudinal limit of Ixodes ricinus ticks (which are similar to Ixodes scapularis ticks in the USA) in the Piedmont region of the Alps.ticks live

 A total of 6492 I. ricinus ticks were collected from the vegetation.
 Questing (or feeding) ticks were collected from 373 carcasses of red deer, roe deer, and chamois between 2017 and 2019.
 (A chamois is a species of goat-antelope.)
 Many of the ticks on large animals were presumed to have detached during transport since those carcasses were not placed in plastic bags.

 The authors report, the number of ticks “was significantly associated with altitude, habitat type, and signs of animal presence, roe deer, in particular.”
-And although their numbers decreased with the increase in altitude, Ixodes ricinus ticks were still recorded at an altitude of 1884m a.s.l.
+And although their numbers decreased with the increase in altitude, Ixodes ricinus ticks live at an altitude of 1884m a.s.l.